Summary

 How do you create a great event in your coworking space?

 The secret to creating a great coworking space event is to start with your members.
-Think about what they want and what would benefit them the most.
+Think about what they want and what would benefit them the most, and design an event around just that.

 The best way to get these insights is to ask them directly via a coworking survey.
 Here are a few questions you can ask: